Matthias Corvinus: Early rule and consolidation (1458–1464)

 Jiskra swore an oath of loyalty to Emperor Frederick on 10 March 1460.
 Pope Pius II offered to mediate a peace treaty between the Emperor and Matthias.
 Podedébrandy also realised he need to support Matthias or at least had to be indifferent.
 He sent his daughter to Buda also offered his assistance.
 The representatives of the Emperor and Matthias signed a truce in Olomouc in April 1460.
 The Pope soon offered financial support for an anti-Ottoman campaign.
 However, John Jiskra returned from Poland, renewing the armed conflicts with Czech mercenaries in early 1460.
-Matthias seized a newly erected fort from the Czechs but he could not force them to obey him.
+Matthias seized a newly-erected fort from the Czechs but he could not force them to obey him.
 The costs of his five-month-long campaign in Upper Hungary were paid for by an extraordinary tax.

 Matthias entered into an alliance with the Emperor's rebellious brother Albert VI, Archduke of Austria.
-George of Poděbrady sided with the Emperor, although the marriage of his daughterwho became known as Catherine in Hungaryto Matthias was celebrated on 1 May 1461(married 1461 to 1464).
+George of Poděbrady sided with the Emperor although the marriage of his daughter, who became known as Catherine in Hungary, to Matthias was celebrated on 1 May 1461 (married 1461 to 1464).
 Relations between Matthias and his father-in-law deteriorated because of the Czech mercenaries' continued presence in Upper Hungary.
 Matthias launched a new campaign against them after the Diet authorized him to collect an extraordinary tax in mid-1461.
 However, he did not defeat Jiskra, who even captured Késmárk (now Kežmarok, Slovakia).

 The envoys of Matthias and Emperor Frederick agreed the terms of peace treaty on 3 April 1462.
 According to the agreement, the Emperor was to return the Holy Crown of Hungary for 80,000 golden florins, but his right to use the title King of Hungary along with Matthias was confirmed.
 In accordance with the treaty, the Emperor adopted Matthias, which granted him the right to succeed his "son" if Matthias died without a legitimate heir.
 Within a month, Jiskra yielded to Matthias.
-He surrendered all the forts he held in Upper Hungary to the King's representatives; as compensation he received a large domain near the Tisza and Arad and 25,000 golden florins.[It happened before peace treaty with Frederick] To pay the large amounts stipulated in his treaties with the Emperor and Jiskra, Matthias collected an extraordinary tax with the consent of the Royal Council.
+He surrendered all the forts he held in Upper Hungary to the King's representatives; as compensation, he received a large domain near the Tisza and Arad and 25,000 golden florins.
+That happened before the peace treaty with Frederick.
+To pay the large amounts stipulated in his treaties with the Emperor and Jiskra, Matthias collected an extraordinary tax with the consent of the Royal Council.
 The Diet, which assembled in mid-1462, confirmed this decision but only after 9 prelates and 19 barons promised that no extraordinary taxes would be introduced thereafter.
 Through hiring mercenaries among Jiskra's companions, Matthias began organizing a professional army, which became known as the "Black Army" in following decades.
 The peace treaty made in Wiener-Neustadt 19 July 1463.